-Alligators can live up to 60 years in captivity, but in the wild they rarely live more than 50 years.
-Although rare, male alligators can reach 16 feet in length and female alligators can reach 10 feet.
+Alligators can live up to 60 years in captivity but in the wild they rarely live more than 50 years.
+Male alligators can grow up to 16 feet in length, although 14 footers are rare, and female alligators can grow up to 10 feet.
 After breeding, females lay an average of 35 to 40 eggs that incubate for about 65 days.
-Hatchlings are about eight to ten inches in length.
+Alligators are about eight to ten inches in length when born.
 About 20 percent of the young will survive to maturity, the others fall victim to predators such as raccoons, birds, snakes, otters and other alligators.
-They grow approximately eight to ten inches per year for the first few years and will reach sexual maturity at about six to seven feet in length.
+They grow approximately eight to ten inches per year for the first few years and will reach sexual maturity when they reach about six feet in length.
 Large alligators can reach weights of over 800 pounds.
-Alligators are opportunistic carnivores and will eat almost anything they can catch.
+Alligators are carnivores but commonly consume carrion.
 During the first few years their diet consists mainly of small prey such as snails, crayfish, frogs, insects and other invertebrates.
-Depending on their size, larger alligators may eat fish, turtles, snakes, waterbirds, raccoons, beavers and otters.
-Alligators also feed on carrion and, given the opportunity, they also may eat pets and smaller domestic animals, such as goats and pigs.
+Depending on their size, larger gators may eat fish, turtles, snakes, waterfowl, raccoons, beavers and otters.
+Though uncommon, given the opportunity they also may eat pets and smaller domestic animals, such as goats and pigs.